PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

 Five Nights at Freddy’s is a point-and-click survival horror video game in which the player must survive five nights working as a security guard working at the Freddy Fazbear’s Pizza restaurant, avoiding being dismembered by the animatronic animals wandering the establishment.

-The game was developed by Scott Cawthon using Clickteam’s Fusion 2.5 engine.
+Five Nights at Freddy’s was conceived and developed by Texas-based indie game developer Scott Cawthon using Clickteam’s Fusion 2.5 engine.
 On June 13th, 2014, Cawthon submitted Five Nights at Freddy’s to the Steam Greenlight.
 On July 14th, the first trailer video for Five Nights at Freddy’s was uploaded to YouTube (shown below).